 - Pastors are not authority figures in true Christianity

 - The effectiveness of the preaching of the Gospel is not gender specific since the Holy Spirit is the one affecting change in a receptive heart.

 Therefore, a preliminary finding just from these considerations is that the gender of a teacher, pastor, or other ministry leaders is insignificant as far as Christian doctrine.
 There are appropriate situations to consider.
-For example, a leader for a men’s group in the church should be a man.
-A leader for a women’s ministry should be a women.
+For example, a leader for a men?s group in the church should be a man.
+A leader for a women?s ministry should be a woman.
 What about the pastor over the entire congregation?
-Where does the significance of gender come into affect?
+Where does the significance of gender come into effect?
 We will investigate these in another study.
 However, keep these preliminary findings in mind and see how they compare with what our lesson is about today.

 Cultic (religious) prostitution was a major reason for separating the sexes.
-Women in worship gatherings were associated with these cultic prostitutions.
+Women in worship gatherings were associated with this cultic prostitution.
 Some examples of cultic prostitution are given below.

 - Temple prostitutes in Babylon

 - Holy weddings of the Gnostics